 4. Write a Comprehensive List of Products or Services

-The main content of brochures is the list of products or services that are being offered by the business, and it should be written comprehensively to make it easier for readers to get the information they need.
+The main content of your commercial brochures is the list of products or services that are being offered by the business.
+It should be written comprehensively to make it easier for readers to get the information they need.
 There are many ways for you to write effectively and this includes using short but straightforward sentences, the use of bullet points, focus on benefits rather than features, and by acknowledging or addressing issues present.

 5. Include an Introduction and Some Testimonials